tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 0
 ```

-Suppose that we are creating a database for our bank app in Hoon.
+Suppose that we are creating a database for a bank app in Hoon.
 We link `@p` to dollar amounts in `@ud`.

 ```
 Key (@p)    Value(@ud dollars)